abdullahbodur/dream-case-study/README.md

     - [X] Update Level Up request with redis that we can store updated live data without waiting too much time.
     - [X] Add live leaderboard with respect to given scorings.
 (Consider by Country and Group)

+#### Notes

+I did not focus on the security of the application.
+Because it was not mentioned in the case study.
+However, I also asked for the security requirements of the application via email.
+Yet, I did not get any response.
+So, I did not focus on the security of the application.

+What I can add for the security of the application:

+- [ ] Add SSO Service to the docker environment
+- [ ] Enable Spring Security for the application
+- [ ] Add Security Layers with Spring 3.0
+- [ ] Implement an JWT Decoder & User Details Service for the application
+- [ ] Cors Configuration for the application
+- [ ] Add CSRF Protection for the application
+- [ ] Add JWT Auth Converter for the application